When it comes to email marketing, personalizing emails pays off. Think about it, who doesn’t like to get personalized mail?

 - Similarly, personalized triggered emails had 25% higher unique open rates and 51% higher unique click rates.

-- Personalized triggered email campaigns demonstrated more than two times the transaction rates of campaigns that were not personalized.
+- Personalized triggered email campaigns demonstrated more than 2 times the transaction rates of campaigns that were not personalized.

-- Emails with personalized subject lines from multichannel retailers had 37% higher unique open rates compared to emails without personalized subject lines.
+- Personalized email subject lines from multichannel retailers had 37% higher unique open rates compared to emails without personalized subject lines.

 So we’ve seen the results of personalizing emails on email performance.
-But what do consumers think about personalized emails?
-We can get some insight from a Harris Interactive study of U.S. digital shoppers, which was conducted in December 2013 and reported in eMarketer:
+But what do consumers think about email personalized?
+We can get some insight from a Harris Interactive study of U.S. digital shoppers:

 - 81% of survey respondents said they were at least somewhat likely to purchase additional items at a store or online as a result of receiving personalized emails.